biotope/biotope-element/docs/styling.md

 ```

 ### createStyle function
-We also provide you with a pretty cool function to do most of this automatically - the `createStyle`
+We provide you with a pretty cool function to do most of this automatically - the `createStyle`
 function.
 It can take either take a string (or an object with a `toString` function) and convert it
 into a `style` element that you can use directly in your component.